Skip to main content

 15. \(k(x) \rightarrow \frac{1}{4} k(2 x-4)\)

-This page titled 1.3: 1.3 Point Notation and Function Notation is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: 1.3 Point Notation and Function Notation is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation